percona/everest-doc/docs/use/monitor_endpoints.md

     everestctl monitoring enable
     ```

-    Alternatively, navigate to the `percona-everest-cli` directory and run the following command:

-    ```sh
-    go run cmd/everest/main.go monitoring enable
-    ```

 2. Enter the following information on the CLI:

     - **Everest URL Endpoint** - URL of the PerconaEverest instance